 - Payment and refundable credits: Lines 10-23

-If unsure on what information is being amended, refer to the original tax return.
-The line with the mistake should fall into a section with one of the titles listed above.
+If you’re not sure what information needs to be amended, refer to the original tax return.
+The line with the mistake should fall under one of the bullet points above.

-In the 1040X amendment form, list all dependents claimed on original return as well as any new dependents.
+On the 1040-X amendment form, list all dependents claimed on original return as well as any new dependents.
 If amending to remove dependents from the original tax return, do not list them in the dependent section of the 1040X.

 As mentioned before, an amendment has to be physically mailed in.
 After double checking that all forms and supporting documents are ready to go, send all pertinent information to the IRS.
 If the amendment results in taxes owed, include the additional tax payment.
 This minimizes interest and penalties if the payment is technically late.
-It can take the IRS 8-12 weeks to process an amendment.
+It can take the IRS 8 to 12 weeks to process an amendment.

-At the top of Form 1040X, note the tax year that is being amended.
-The 1040X Amended Tax Return must be filled out separately for each tax year being amended.
+At the top of Form 1040-X, note the tax year being amended.
+The 1040-X must be filled out separately for each tax year being amended.
 If amending multiple years, mail each year in an individual envelope.
 In this envelope, include the copy of the tax return that is being amended.

-It is possible to check the status of Form 1040X for the most recent year and for up to three previous years.
-It can take up to 3 weeks to populate the amendment information in the IRS system.
+It’s possible to check the status of Form 1040-X for the most recent year and up to three previous years.
+It can take up to three weeks to populate the amendment information in the IRS system.
 To check the status, you need your Social Security Number, date of birth, and zip code used when filing.
-To track the Amended Return, utilize the IRS Where’s My Amended Return tracking feature.
-The tool is online and also available by phone at 866 – 464 – 2050.
+To track the Amended Return, use the IRS Where’s My Amended Return tracking feature.
+The tool is online and also available by phone at (866) 464-2050.